antndlcrx/antndlcrx.github.io/_tabs/preliminaries and tutorials.md

 ---
-title: Preliminaries and Tutorials
-author: maksim
-date: 2023-08-31
-categories: [Tutorial]
-tags: [tutorial, preliminaries]
+# the default layout is 'page'
+icon: fas fa-book
+order: 4
 ---

-## Preliminaries
+# Preliminaries
 To gain most of this workshop, you would need (if you have not already) to familiarise yourself with the following concepts and skills:

 > If you lack familiarity with any of the preliminarily skills do not worry!
 We provide links to great third-party tutorials for you!
 {: .prompt-tip }

-### Python:
+## Python:
 - Basic concepts: objects, functions, data structures
 - Data processing:
   + Pandas